Lavin reflects on 44-year career as pediatrician

 “I really liked the idea of spending my life continuing learning how the body and mind work,” Lavin told the Cleveland Jewish News.
 “I also appreciated the idea (that) I could also help people; both learning and helping.”

-When in medical school, he had to decide whether to be a surgeon or a medical doctor, he said, adding he had no interest in doing surgery.
+When in medical school, he had to decide whether to be a surgeon or another type of doctor, he said, adding he had no interest in doing surgery.

 Lavin said the most rewarding part of his career was the relationships he built with patients and their families, as well as with his colleagues.